NAME

 STATIC_ASSERT()

-macro ensures expression evalutes non-zero at compile
+macro ensures expression evaluates non-zero at compile

 time.